snowneji/ML_Algorithms_from_scratch/README.md

-# DeepLearning Learning Scripts
+# Daily Learning

-## Implemented some stuff for fun:
+## Implementing some stuff for fun:

+ - **AutoEncoder.R**: Built a simple denoise Autoencoder using Tensorflow
+ - **Stacking.R**: Built a Stacking learner for breast cancer prediction  by ensembling logistic regression, random forest and naive bayes
  - **tf_MNIST.py**: ConvNet on MNIST data using Tensorflow.
- - **Stacking.R**: Built a Stacking learner for breast cancer prediction  by ensembling logistic regression, random forest and naive bayes
- - **AutoEncoder.R**: Built a simple denoise Autoencoder using Tensorflow
+ - **LSTM.ipynb.py**: LSTM Time Series Forecasting using Keras